Alexandre-Meunier/ePortfolio/README.md

 # E-Portfolio
-Portfolio personnel développé en HTML, TailwindCSS et Javascript.
+Personnal portfolio developped in HTML, TailwindCSS and Javascript.

-# Objectif
+# Goal
-Ce Portfolio est un support visuel complémentaire à mon CV, mettant en avant mes projets et les missions que j'ai au cours de mon alternance et de ma formation.
+This Portfolio serves as a visual supplement to my CV, highlighting the projects and assignments I have undertaken during my work-study program and training.

-# Hébergement
+# Hosting
-Site hébergé sur Beskarfox.com, un serveur en commun avec mon collègue [Nathan Boulangeot](https://github.com/NathKaden), via le lien suivant : https://alexandre.beskarfox.com/
+Site hosted on Beskarfox.com, a server shared with my colleague [Nathan Boulangeot](https://github.com/NathKaden) (https://beskarfox.com/)